VishChaudhary/Simple-Printing-Calculator/README.md

 # Printing-Calculator

-Write a program that acts as a simple “printing”calculator.
+Write a program that acts as a “printing” calculator.
 The program takes two inputs from the user: number operator